 At the intersection of social media, social justice, reality television, mass media and how people of color use and are represented by these mediums is where you’ll find Dr. Sherri Williams.
 Williams has a particular interest in how black people’s use of social media is changing social justice and the entertainment industry, especially television.
 She is also interested in and studies how marginalized people, especially black women, are represented in the media .
 TWITTER @SherriWrites

-Oprah Gail Winfrey is an American talk show host, television producer, actress, author, and philanthropist.
-She is best known for her talk show, The Oprah Winfrey Show, broadcast from Chicago, which was the highest-rated television program of its kind in history and ran in national syndication for 25 years, from 1986 to 2011.
-Dubbed the “Queen of All Media,” she was the richest African-American of the 20th century, was once the world’s only black billionaire, and the greatest black philanthropist in U.S. history.
-By 2007, she was sometimes ranked as the most influential woman in the world.
+Oprah Gail Winfrey is an American talk show host, television producer, actress, author, and media proprietor.
+She is best known for her talk show, The Oprah Winfrey Show, broadcast from Chicago, which ran in national syndication for 25 years, from 1986 to 2011.
+Dubbed the “Queen of All Media”, she was the richest African-American of the 20th century and was once the world’s only black billionaire.
+By 2007, she was often ranked as the most influential woman in the world.